GC2407CIZV/Google-Advanced-Data-Analytics/Salifort/README.md

 ## Files

-* **`Activity_ Course 7 Salifort Motors project lab.ipynb`**: Jupyter Notebook containing the complete data analysis, model building, and evaluation process.
+* **`Salifort Motors project lab.ipynb`**: Jupyter Notebook containing the complete data analysis, model building, and evaluation process.
-* **`Course 7 PACE strategy document.pdf`**: PDF document detailing the project's planning, analysis, construction, evaluation, and execution stages using the PACE methodology.
+* **`PACE strategy document.pdf`**: PDF document detailing the project's planning, analysis, construction, evaluation, and execution stages using the PACE methodology.
 * **`Executive summary.pdf`**: PDF document summarizing the project's findings, recommendations, and actionable steps for stakeholders.
 * **`HR_capstone_dataset.csv`**: The dataset used for analysis, containing employee survey data.
-* **`Activity overview.pdf`**: Overview of the activity and the project scope.
+* **`Project overview.pdf`**: Overview of the activity and the project scope.
 * **`README.md`**: This file, providing an overview of the project.

 ## Methodology